Jondolar/SIte/README.md

 # Site
-A repository containging the files making our site together with my gf.
+# A repository containing the files making our site together with my gf.

 echo "# Site" >> README.md
 git init